-Taxable withdrawals from your IRA account are reported on your federal income tax return as ordinary income and must be added to all of your other income from any source -- wages, salaries, tips and interest income.
-The taxable withdrawals are taxed at your normal income tax rate, which could be as high as 39.6 percent, compared to the maximum long-term capital gains tax rate of 20 percent for higher-income taxpayers, with most taxpayers paying a lower capital gains rate of 15 percent, as of January 2013.
+Taxable withdrawals from your IRA account are reported on your federal income tax return as ordinary income and must be added to all of your other income from any source — wages, salaries, tips and interest income.
+The taxable withdrawals are taxed at your normal income tax rate, which could be as high as 37 percent, compared to the maximum long-term capital gains tax rate of 20 percent for higher-income taxpayers, with most taxpayers paying a lower capital gains rate of 15 percent.

 While you pay no tax on contributions that you make to a traditional IRA, all withdrawals are taxable at your regular income tax rates.
 For example, you made a tax-deductible contribution of $10,000 to your traditional IRA, and over many years the value of the account grew to $50,000.
 Later, you withdraw the entire balance, and you owe taxes on the total withdrawal as if it were normal income, at your income tax rate.
 If you were in the 24 percent tax bracket, your tax bill would be $12,000.